 When dreaming up the elements for our fantasy bathroom scheme, we actually had a specific space in mind.
 It's a stately home built in the 1920's and we wanted the bathroom to maintain a yesteryear elegance with modern modifications.
-A vintage bathroom illustration and a contemporary wallpaper tile brought our contemporary Gatsby vision into focus.
-We love the wallpaper and graphic tile in this 1926 Crane bathroom.
+A vintage bathroom illustration and a contemporary wallpaper tile brought our contemporary Gatsby vision into focus.1926 Crane bathroom.
 We've also been smitten by the newer innovation of wallpaper print wall tiles, which are a better solution for a damp bathroom.
 In our plan, we would use the Isadore Floral wall tiles as wainscoting around the room and then paint the upper wall a soft, gray blue.

 The plumbing fixtures would be classic and the bathtub must be deep.
 Our idea of heaven is reading an engrossing book while soaking in a hot tub, so we must have a side table for books too.
 We also think furniture in the bathroom adds warmth, so we've included a corner cabinet for storing bathroom supplies and a tailored gray ottoman for sitting (to paint toenails).
 Finally, we've topped off the room with a graceful white glass chandelier.
 Excuse us as we drift off into dreamland now. . .